OortCloudd/CorneaNet-AI/README.md

 Welcome to **CorneaNet-AI**, a research-driven repository focused on the application of machine learning to ophthalmology, particularly in corneal disease detection.
 This project aims to advance automated diagnosis using **machine learning, deep learning techniques, and conformal prediction** to improve reliability in medical AI.

+⭐ Please leave a star if you find this project useful!

 ## 🚀 Project Overview

 - **Domain:** Medical AI, Ophthalmology, Corneal Disease Diagnosis